jaeyson/docker-dev-setup/elixir/README.md

 docker exec -it app mix phx.server
 ```

-test
+## test

 ```bash
 # should be inside app/ folder before running command
 docker-compose run --rm app mix test
 ```

-## Option 2: existing project
+## existing project

-same thing with option 1:

-- uncomment `COPY` command in `Dockerfile`

-- change the path according to your dir (it doesnt have to be exactly same):
+Same thing as creating new project: only you change the path according to your dir:

 ```yaml
 # from this